Sign up to our newsletter

 Meanwhile, out in the great wide world, malware continues to flourish.

 We are seeing a spike in detections of the WMA/TrojanDownloader.GetCodec.Gen malware family.
 The GetCodec malware family modifies media files to include information on a fake codec that needs to be downloaded and installed if a user wants to view or listen to the infected media file.
 If files are shared with other users, they run the risk of being infected.

 Fake antivirus software is also on the rise.
 This type of malware sends false information to users, reporting that their computer is infected with various threats.
 The fake antivirus then prompts for payment before “cleaning” the false infection.

-In our Threat Trends report for September, we’ve also noted that the rise in detections of gaming password stealers continues to escalate dramatically, and that malware that attempts to exploit the Autorun facility continues to feature strongly in the "top ten".
-In his presentation on "Defense in Depth", Ken Bechtel, my long-time friend and colleague in Team Antivirus and AVIEN, remarked that there are actually no less than seven registry keys that need to be fixed before Autorun is fully disabled in Windows. :( I think we may revisit that issue on this page shortly.
+In our Threat Trends report for September [dead link removed – DH 2017], we also noted that the rise in detections of gaming password stealers continues to escalate dramatically, and that malware that attempts to exploit the Autorun facility continues to feature strongly in the “top ten”.
+In his presentation on “Defense in Depth”, Ken Bechtel, my long-time friend and colleague in Team Antivirus and AVIEN, remarked that there are actually no less than seven registry keys that need to be fixed before Autorun is fully disabled in Windows. :( I think we may revisit that issue on this page shortly.

 David Harley & Pierre-Marc Bureau